john-light/validity-rollups/validity_rollups_on_bitcoin.md

 Validity rollups are part of a decade-long history of protocols designed to improve the scalability and capabilities of blockchain-based digital asset and smart contracts.

 We can see in Table 5 how validity rollups are designed with a unique combination of onchain data availability and validity proofs, giving them no channel or denomination limit and ownership security equal to that of their parent chain.
+See also similar comparisons (sans rollups) by Gudgeon et al in their April 2019 paper "SoK: Layer-Two Blockchain Protocols".[121]

 **Table 5.
 Protocol comparison table**